AsadAliEngineer/RAG-Based-Threat-Intelligence-Assistant/README.md

 # 🔒 CVE Knowledge Graph & Security Intelligence System

-A comprehensive CVE knowledge graph system with advanced product extraction, Neo4j graph database, and AI-powered security intelligence capabilities.
-This system processes and analyzes vulnerability data to create a rich, interconnected knowledge base for security research and threat analysis.

-## 🧠 Hybrid KG+RAG Architecture

 This project combines a Neo4j knowledge graph (KG) for structured vulnerability data and relationships with a Retrieval-Augmented Generation (RAG) system for semantic search.
-The KG enables deep analytics and relationship queries, while the RAG system retrieves rich, context-aware CVE information for natural language queries and LLM-powered analysis.

 ## 🚀 Quick Start